jimbaker/js-on-js/talk.md

 Name bindings, expression evaluation

 Can simplify further these ideas...
 But this is not a theory course condensed into one hour...

+# When writing unit tests

+Write the simplest ones possible
+Covering especially edge cases (maybe not so simple after all)

+# Bindings

+Test binding `x`

+throw `ReferenceError: x is not defined`

 # GitHub and tracking commits